Autonomiq/Autonomiq-documentation/dev/docs/index.md

 For full documentation visit [autonomiq.github.io](https://autonomiq.github.io).

-##Which AutonomiQ can help you?
+##Which part AutonomiQ can help you?

-####AutonomiQ is an autonomous platform that automates every step fo the testing life-cycle from test case creation to impact analysis.
+####AutonomiQ is an autonomous platform that automates every step for the testing life-cycle from test case creation to impact analysis.

 ![Testing Image](website-testing.jpg)